brucmod/CDW/README.md

 5. Initialize cluster with Flannel CIDR block & install Flannel
 6. Join the nodes to the master
 7. Create and copy the SSH key to all machines so you can SSH to any node from the Master.
 Add names & IPs to the local hosts file on each master and node.
 Create alias in vagrant home for kubectl...just use k
-8. Make required Ubuntu OS mods for the cluster to function properly
+8. Make required Ubuntu OS mods for the cluster to function properly using an install.sh script

+Since this lab is designed to be portable, it can be run on an Ubuntu 20.04 installation (including ones that are running under a local Hypervisor (Fusion/Workstation/VBirtualbox, etc))
+I have listed the steps below that need to be preinstalled before you can download this repo and run it locally

 ## Dependencies